 PPC stands for pay-per-click.
 Put simply, you pay an amount of money each time someone clicks on your ad.
 It is used to buy visibility in search engines and social channels to prompt users to visit your website.
 They are great for reaching a whole host of potential customers.

-Google Ads, Microsoft Advertising (formerly Bing Ads), Facebook Ads, LinkedIn Ads, Instagram Ads, and Twitter Ads are the most popular platforms for PPC advertising.
+Google Ads (the most well-known PPC platform, previously known as AdWords), Microsoft Advertising (formerly Bing Ads), Facebook Ads, LinkedIn Ads, Instagram Ads, and Twitter Ads are the most popular platforms for PPC advertising.

 Targeting your desired audience